peritext/peritext/specification/sections/doc-document_syntax.md

 What it is supposed to add is the notion of resource specification, and resource contextualization, intelligent contextualization of content, and templating.

+# Ideas and principles

+## #1 : Grounded on Markua

+Modulo tends to be as simple and standard-compliant as possible by following the markdown Markua specification.

+## #2 : Templating

+Modulo should provide ways to generate html content from metadata-generated information through templates, such as :
+* authors names
+* table of content
+* ...

+This would also contribute to emphasazing the importance of metadata.

-## Intelligent contextualisation
+## #3 : Intelligent contextualisation

 To develop ...
 Typically, for instance, a quote followed by a reference citation should bind the quote to this reference citation at html level, and data API level.

+Markdown specs are often rather poor in term of (html) semanticity : it could be better.

-## Resources contextualization and specification
+## #3 : Resources contextualization and specification

 Resources are of 3 types :
 * bibliographical records